Lorenzooone/TAD-Builder/README.md

 ...
 ```

 If one has access to the TWL SDK, all of these files are intermediate output of the maketad.exe program which is normally used to create development TADs.
-If the program is arrested mid-execution (e.g. by pressing CTRL+C), the files are not deleted, and they can be used with TAD Builder.
+If the program is arrested mid-execution (e.g. by pressing CTRL+C), the files are not deleted, and they can be used with TADWAD Builder.

-Otherwise, when it comes to the RSA keys, if one has access to either the TWL SDK or the RVL SDK, xs\_dpki.rsa and cp\_dpki.rsa are included inside of maketad.exe and makewad.exe as clear text files.
+Otherwise, when it comes to the RSA keys, if one has access to either the TWL SDK or the RVL SDK, xs\_dpki.rsa and cp\_dpki.rsa are included inside of maketad.exe and makeWad.exe as clear text files.
 In particular, one can find xs\_dpki.rsa and cp\_dpki.rsa by searching for the strings XS00000006 and CP00000007 respectively, and looking for the clear text file with the structure described above right after their certificate.

 ## Notes
 - The tad\_build command does NOT pre-encrypt the secure area of the NDS ROM.
 To do that, you may need to use [ntool](https://github.com/smiRaphi/ntool) with the srl_retail2dev command.
-Then, TAD Builder may be used to create a working development TAD.
+Then, TADWAD Builder may be used to create a working development TAD.
 - It is possible to use this tool to repackage a retail homebrew TAD you dumped for a development console.
-Use [decrypt_tad](https://gist.github.com/rvtr/f1069530129b7a57967e3fc4b30866b4) to extract the NDS ROM, then use [ntool](https://github.com/smiRaphi/ntool) with the srl_retail2dev command.
-Finally, TAD Builder may be used to create a working development TAD.
+Use [decrypt_tad](https://gist.github.com/rvtr/f1069530129b7a57967e3fc4b30866b4) (or the tad\_read command, if you have the correct common key) to extract the NDS ROM, then use [ntool](https://github.com/smiRaphi/ntool) with the srl_retail2dev command.
+Finally, TADWAD Builder may be used to create a working development TAD.
 - Commands can be quite long.
 Using scripts is advised.
-- By default TAD Builder does not support WAD files (which are extremely similar to TAD files), but it could be expanded to do so.
 - Self created certificates do not work for TADs (crash at startup, seems to be hardcoded to use the right certificates), but they may work for WADs.
+Untested, yet.